Aitken

 Protecting Your Property Rights

-Property disputes often involve significant financial and personal consequences.
+Aitken Partners acts for, tenants, landowners and businesses affected by most major projects in Victoria as well as interstate and for many owners affected by minor road widening schemes and public acquisition overlays.
 Our role is to help you understand your legal position, assess your options and develop a strategy focused on achieving the best possible outcome.

 How We Work With You